Looking for relief from PTSD symptoms? IV Ketamine Infusion Therapy can help.

 Most patients do not feel any side effects, outside of dissociation, during treatment.
 Some may experience dizziness, nausea, and/or fatigue.
 This typically subsides quickly so you will be able to move and walk around without discomfort after your session.
 The average time spent recovering is 15-20 minutes.

 Your insurance company may partially reimburse you for the cost of Ketamine Treatment for PTSD.
 While we do not bill insurance, we can provide you with billing codes so you can submit your claim.
-We offer interest-free financing through CareCredit to a make managing the cost of treatment that much easier.

 The Science Behind Ketamine Therapy for PTSD